localden/remote-auth-mcp-apim-py/README.md

 The sample also uses an authorization pattern where the client acquires a token _for the MCP server_ first, and then uses [on-behalf-of flow](https://learn.microsoft.com/entra/identity-platform/v2-oauth2-on-behalf-of-flow) to exchange it for a token that can be used with [Microsoft Graph](https://learn.microsoft.com/graph/overview).
 It does all this in an entirely secretless manner too.

+## ⚠️ Important: Experimental Implementation

+> **This is an experimental implementation and should NOT be used in production scenarios.**
+>
+> This sample demonstrates how to build a protected MCP server with Entra ID by implementing OAuth 2.0 Dynamic Client Registration and PKCE flow patterns that work around current gaps in Entra ID's native support for these standards.
+While it showcases the technical possibilities, it's intended for educational and proof-of-concept purposes only.
+>
+> For production scenarios, consider using established authentication patterns with pre-registered applications and standard OAuth flows.

 ## What it uses

 - ⚡ [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview)